 - ½ canned coconut milk

-- 1 vanilla pod seeds only (or 1 tsp vanilla extract)
+- 1 vanilla pod seeds only (or 1 teaspoon vanilla extract)

 - 150 g fresh pineapple cleaned and chopped